-For these type of bikes, the tires are likely to be 30mm or above, disc brakes are preferable, handlebars and can be drop or flat, and they will weigh more than a performance orientated road bike.
-Flat bar or drop handlebars could be used and it's not uncommon to see varying types of frame material depending on where the bike sits along the spectrum of performance, comfort and price.
+For these type of bikes, the tyres are likely to be 30mm or above, disc brakes are preferable, handlebars and can be drop or flat, and they will weigh more than a performance orientated road bike.

 Recreational or Fitness bike

-Recreational bikes forgo the bells and whistles of performance road bikes (actually they do come with bells) and focus on comfort and practicality.
-They are best suited to new riders who are looking to be active and easily get from A to B. These bikes will typically have flat bars, wider tires, flat pedals and easy-pedaling gear ratios.
+Recreational bikes forgo the bells and whistles of performance road bikes (actually, they do come with bells) and focus on comfort and practicality.
+They are best suited to new riders who are looking to be active and easily get from A to B. These bikes will typically have flat bars, wider tyres, flat pedals and easy-pedaling gear ratios.

 They are a great introduction to cycling or the perfect all-purpose machine for those who don't take their cycling too seriously.
-We've covered such bikes in detail with our guide to how flat bar road bikes, hybrids and urban bikes compare.
+We've covered such bikes in detail with our guide to how flat bar road bikes, hybrids and urban bikes compared.

 Flat bar road bike

 Any bike that features a “flat bar” can be considered a flat bar road bike but the quality and purpose can vary greatly.
 As mentioned above, most recreational bikes will feature a flat bar but it's not uncommon to see a more performance orientated frame with a flat bar instead of drop handlebars.

 In a true flat bar road bike, the shifting mechanics differ to a drop bar, but the general performance and equipment aren't compromised.